wp-plugins/quick-featured-images/README.txt

 1. always the first content image.
 2. post categories
 3. post tags
+4. post authors
-4. standard post types 'Post' and 'Page'
+5. standard post types 'Post' and 'Page'
-5. all other custom post types supporting featured images
+6. all other custom post types supporting featured images
-6. all other custom taxonomies supporting featured images
+7. all other custom taxonomies supporting featured images

 The rules are easy to set: choose an image, a taxonomy, a value and save the settings.
 That's it. **You do not need to code.**